inspiredlabs/rvo.lt/site/content/course/university-mixed-faculty-study-programme.md

 This course isn't restricted to students in one faculty.
 In fact, we work with architechture, design, environmental sciences, and agricultural departments all the&nbsp;time.

 #### Background
 In 2002 we built a zero-impact home with the aim of understanding decarbonisation.
-Living this way forms the basis of our Sustainability Research Center, called **PeR**. **Parco dell' Energia Rinnovabile** is based in Umbria, Italy.
+Living this way forms the basis of our Sustainability Research Center, called: **Parco dell' Energia Rinnovabile**, which is based in Umbria, Italy.

 #### Course In-Residence
 Help develop **PeR**'s community-scale decarbonisation efforts.
 We show you how to wisely approach resource management, natural resources, materials, shelter building, transport and rethinking waste.